jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 final Result TLV exchange, regardless of whether there is an inner authentication method or not.
-It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful inner authentication in a sequence of authentication methods, before proceeding with another inner authentication method.
+It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful inner method in a sequence of inner methods, before proceeding with another inner method.
 If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).